 Twenty years ago, Puff Daddy was the biggest noise in hip-hop culture, a multi-hyphenate before the phrase had been invented.
 The man born Sean Combs was, therefore, appropriately elusive.
 But after months of wrangling, The Face secured unprecedented access to the artist-entrepreneur who was about to rebrand himself as P‑Diddy.
 In a brilliant feat of reportage, writer Peter Lyle embedded with Puff in Los Angeles, London and Paris, while ace photographers James Dimmock (portraits) and John Spinks (fly-on-the-wall) captured the excitement and agitation surrounding every international move of the Playas’ Playa.
-To mark this week’s 50th birthday of the artist we must now (seemingly) call Sean Love Combs – worth a cool $740 million, apparently – we proudly republish the original September 1999 cover feature.

 At high speed in low evening light, a fleet of black Jeeps with tinted windows rolls along a Los Angeles freeway.
 They take up three lanes and move in sequence.
 They muscle in and out of traffic, ensuring that the flanks of the central vehicle are constantly covered.

 In the back of the surrounded Jeep, Sean “Puffy” Combs takes another sip on his Belvedere vodka.
 He taps his shell-toes to the gloopy funk of Reverse, a work-in-progress track from his new album, Forever.
 “You can just hear this shit boomin’ out the windows on Eighth Avenue, right?” he asks.
 It is less a question than a statement.
 He is dressed down, in vest, jeans, shades and cap.
 Rarely for the world’s greatest entertainment mogul, he is quiet and composed.